AndrewKeig/AndrewKeig/README.md

 ### 👋

 - $ I’m currently working with Serverless, AI, bl◎ckchain, Ξthereum
-- ⚡ Serverless all the things
-- Ξ decentralise some of the things
+- ⚡ Serverless all the things, Ξ decentralise some of them
 <!--
 **AndrewKeig/AndrewKeig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. ΔIRΔ$◎LΞ